kserve/website/docs/inference_client/inference_rest_client.md

 > is_model_ready(base_url, model_name, headers=None, timeout=USE_CLIENT_DEFAULT) ~async~

-Get readiness of the specified model.
+Return the readiness status of the specified model.

 ### Example